intellij-rust/intellij-rust/CONTRIBUTING.md

 The `lang` package is the heart of the plugin.
 It includes Rust Program Structure Interface classes (PSI) which describe a contents of a Rust program.
 The `lang` package is responsible for the semantic analysis of PSI.
-`lang.resolve` package maps variables and paths to their definitions, `lang.completion` package provides semantic completion.
+`lang.core.resolve` package maps variables and paths to their definitions, `lang.core.completion` package provides semantic completion, and `lang.core.types` implements type inference.

 The `cargo` package is used for integration with Cargo build tool.
 Path to Cargo is configured via `RustProjectSettingsService`. `CargoProjectWorkspace` invokes